-We will investigate, examine, and attempt to resolve any issues regarding a physician's ability to meet the Independent Practice Requirement by investigating and examining relevant information in our record, including any information provided by the physician, or submitted by the program director in the physician's final evaluation.
+The ABA will investigate, examine, and attempt to resolve any issues regarding a physician's ability to meet the Independent Practice Requirement by investigating and examining relevant information in their record, including any information provided by the physician, or submitted by the program director in the physician's final evaluation.

-We routinely remind all program directors they will be required to attest to whether a physician meets all of the criteria for admission to the ABA examination system, including the independent practice requirement, at the time they complete their residency and/or fellowship training program.
+The ABA routinely reminds candidates' program directors the ABA will require their attestation to whether a physician meets all of the criteria for admission to the ABA examination system, including the independent practice requirement, at the time the candidates from their program complete their residency and/or fellowship training program.

-As part of the registration process for ABA examinations and MOCA, we present all registrants with our definition of independent practice and ask whether they satisfy the requirement, without accommodation or with reasonable accommodation.
+As part of the registration process for ABA examinations and MOCA, the ABA presents all registrants with their definition of independent practice and asks whether they satisfy the requirement, without accommodation or with reasonable accommodation.

-We routinely advise all physicians that after successful completion of the certification examinations and MOCA, we will make the final determination of whether the physician meets all the criteria for certification, including the independent practice requirement.
-The board may, at its discretion, gather additional information to assist in making this determination.
+The ABA routinely advises all physicians that after successful completion of the certification examinations and MOCA, ethe ABA in its discretion will make the final determination of whether the physician meets all the criteria for certification, including the independent practice requirement.
+They may, at their discretion, gather additional information to assist in making this determination.